MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### How do I track my team’s progress?

-A team can implement a multi-week program to change its collaboration habits for the better.
+You can track your teams progress if the team has conducted a program to change its collaboration habits.
 During such a program, its statistics, and thus its progress towards its improvement goals, are tracked.
 For information about starting such a program, see [Get started](../use/mya-adoption/team-adopt-intro.md).
-For information about tracking your team's progress, see [Measure](../use/mya-adoption/team-adopt-measure.md).
+For information about tracking the progress that your team made, see [Measure](../use/mya-adoption/team-adopt-measure.md).

 ## Outlook add-in